dbentler/personalwebsite/README.md

 ## Planned Features

- - Implement Markdown rendering.
- - Lower the font size across all pages.
-I have no clue why I made them that large.
  - Add dynamic content (like a small little cryptographic puzzle inspired by the ones created by Cicada-3301).

 ## Devblog